stephendickens1/ruby-foundations/chapter3/04_advanced_arrays.md

 For example...

-- Is the number greater than 2?
+- Is the middle number greater than 2?
-- Is the number odd?
+- Is the middle number odd?
-- Is the number a prime?
+- Is the middle number a prime?

-You could create a define for every question, or you could define a method which take a block and is used like this...
+You could define a method for every question, or you could define a method which takes a block and is used like this...

 ```ruby
 > middle_number_is?([1,2,3,4,5]) { |middle| middle.odd? }